tox-rs/tox/CONTRIBUTING.md

 * All functions **must be documented**, *especially* APIs.

 * Preferably wrap all the code at **80 characters**, or max 100 if you have to.
 This is not a *hard* rule - just keep it sane.
+* Spaces, 4 of them for an indent level, no tabs.

 *This section needs to be improved - if you're interested in doing that, please do.*